-The fabrics, used in this Tiffin motorhome for the bedspread, draperies, headboard, and valances contain fire-retardant additives that might be damaged by use of improper cleaning products.
+The fabrics (Error!
+Reference source not found.), used in this Tiffin motorhome for the bedspread, d raperies, headboard, and valances contain fire-retardant additives that might be damaged by use of improper cleaning products.

 These items are DRY CLEAN ONLY.
 Water-based products are not recommended for cleaning the fabrics in your new vehicle.
 Most water-based, household-cleaning products are not formulated for use on these fabrics and might cause excessive shrinkage or fading.
 For best results, the fabrics in this vehicle must be cleaned by a professional carpet and upholstery cleaner.